cbmosley/cbmosley/README.md

 * 🌍  I'm based in North Carolina
 * ✉️  You can contact me at [cbmosley97@gmail.com](mailto:cbmosley97@gmail.com)
-* 🧠  I am refreshing on my JavaScript and React Skills!
+* 🧠  I am learning Biopython
 * 🤝  I'm open to collaborating on open-source projects

 ### Skills